-In this tutorial we will create a workflow that runs presto & hive queries in coordination with one another.
+In this tutorial we will create a workflow that runs Presto and Hive queries in coordination with one another.

 If you haven’t already, start by going through the TD Workflows introductory tutorial

-We will use the workflow project downloaded in the above linked tutorial below.
+We will use the workflow project downloaded in the preceding linked tutorial.

 As a reminder, here is the workflow from the introductory tutorial that we will be modifying.